 A hunt-and-target algorithm is a simple implementation that improves on the random algorithm.
 At first, it also selects squares at random to strike.
-But after a strike results in a hit, it will target the squires adjacent to the hit square during subsequent turns.
+But after a strike results in a hit, it will target the squares adjacent to the hit square during subsequent turns.
 This makes a good benchmark to compare against the AI algorithm.

 Humans can play the game of Battleship reasonably well, and a human player may serve as good benchmark for comparison.